Making a case for School Text Messages To Parents: It’s hard for schools to stay in touch with parents consistently.

 Short code — A 5 to 6 digit number that can be used nationwide.
 (Eg. 562498)

-You can set a keyword of your choice while setting up your school sms system and rent a short code or long code from your text messaging service.
+You can set a keyword of your choice while setting up your school sms system and rent a short code or a 10DLC number from your text messaging service.
 If not you can use your cell phone number as the caller ID.

 Once you finish setting it up, go ahead and promote your keyword and shortcode.
 When people text in your keyword to the number, they will automatically be added to your database.